Top 6 Algarve Lighthouses to Visit for Stunning Views

 Location: Beside Lagos, at the Ponta da Piedade cliffs.

-Historical Significance: Built in the early 20th century, this lighthouse marks the location of the Nossa Senhora da Piedade Chapel once-existing.
+Historical Significance: Built in the early 20th century, this lighthouse marks the location of the Nossa Senhora da Piedade Chapel, which once existed.
 Although the chapel was destroyed early in the 1900s, the lighthouse is still among Lagos' most important sites.
 It gives sailors heading along the coast vital navigation.

 Why Visit: There are amazing picture chances on Ponta da Piedade because to its magnificent rock formations, caves, and cliffs.
 Rising on the brink of this amazing coastline, the lighthouse offers amazing views of the sea.
 Given its natural beauty and historical relevance, this is among the most often visited sites in Lagos.